JackScottAU/Amethyst/Docs/Notes.md

 Get rid of EGA text mode from the kernel, it's obsolete even in 1995.
 Instead, write drivers for the following cards:

 1. QEMU/Bochs Display Adapter
 2. Standard VGA (emulated in QEMU)
 3. Cirrus Logic 5400 Series (emulated in QEMU)
 4. ATI Rage 128 Pro (in QEMU, also have a physical card for Gresley)

 ## Executables

 Use 32-bit elf binaries.

-## Multitasking

-Use kernel threading in 1:N model (kernel knows about all threads).

-Session:    Console, Security
-Process:	Code / Data / Heap (Virtual Address Space - CR3), File Pointers, working directory etc
-Thread:		Registers / Stack (Stack Top)
-Fibres:     User-mode co-operative thread.
-Invisible to the kernel, but implemented in the standard library.

 ## Shell Language